jackyzha0/jackyzha0.github.io/content/thoughts/consistency.md

 Informally: every operation takes effect atomically sometime after it started and before it finished.
 All operations behave as if executed on a *single copy of the data*

 Not to be confused with serializability: transactions having the same effect as if they were run in some serial order.
-Also contrasting with [[thoughts/message ordering|causal]] relationships, linearizability is defined in terms of real-time whereas [[thoughts/message ordering|causal]] is defined in terms of message sending and receiving.
+Also contrasting with [[thoughts/causality|causal]] relationships, linearizability is defined in terms of real-time whereas [[thoughts/causality|causal]] is defined in terms of message sending and receiving.

 The consequence/desired property of linearizability is that every operation returns an "up-to-date" value, sometimes called "strong consistency"